 Recent changes to the National Defense Authorization Act (NDAA)/Public Law 115 -232, Section 552, launched a redesign of the Pre-Separation Counseling and TRS experience.
 Beginning October 1, 2019, Marines will be introduced to a more robust, life-cycle process that provides a proactive planning experience emphasizing post-transition goals at least a year in advance of EAS or retirement.

-The Transition Readiness Program currently begins with mandatory Pre-Separation Counseling, followed by attendance at the Transition Readiness Seminar (TRS), Capstone Review, and finally, the Commander’s Verification.
+The transition process currently begins with mandatory Pre-Separation Counseling, followed by attendance at the Transition Readiness Seminar (TRS), Capstone Review, and finally, the Commander’s Verification.

 TRS is a week-long program required by Title 10 for all Active Duty and Reserve Marines who have served a minimum of 180 consecutive days on Active Duty.
 Currently, Marines are encouraged to begin TRS within 12-14 months of their EAS or within 24 months of their retirement, but no later than 180 days from EAS or Retirement (per MCO 1700.31).